Skip to content

 Group together related UTM parameters

-You may want to define a property like ‘Source – Medium‘ to combine your Source and Medium properties into one view instead of appearing as two columns when analyzing your data.
+You may want to label a property like ‘Source – Medium‘ to combine your Source and Medium properties into one view instead of appearing as two columns when analyzing your data.
 This also frees you up to view a third property type, such as device.

 You can group together these UTM parameters by selecting the Concatenate function, then selecting the two properties.